po1sigala/live/01-Class-Content/19-PWA-dev/03-Algorithms/02-max-profit/README.md

     var arr = [9, 7, 4, 1];
     ```

-    * The following should be returned:
+    * The following should be returned since the stock decreases every day, there is no possible profit to be made:

     ```js
     0;
     ```

-    * Since the stock decreases every day, there is no possible profit to be made.

     * Assume the array will only contain non-negative integers.